 Civilian man killed in Russian drone attack in Chernihiv Oblast

-Russian military killed a 45-year-old man on the morning of August 19, 2025, when they launched a drone attack on Nizhyn in the Chernihiv Oblast, according to Viacheslav Chaus, head of the Chernihiv Oblast Military Administration.
+Russian forces killed a 45-year-old man in a drone attack on Nizhyn in Chernihiv Oblast on the morning of August 19, 2025, according to Viacheslav Chaus, head of the Chernihiv Oblast Military Administration.

 According to Chaus, the drones also damaged infrastructure.
-Some settlements lost power, and power engineers and emergency workers are working to restore it.
+Some settlements lost power, and electrical engineers and emergency workers were working to restore it.

 Earlier, Bohdan Bernatskyy, a member of the Sanctions Policy Working Group of the Crimean Platform Expert Network, revealed at the Third Parliamentary Summit in Latvia that over 1,300 Russian military companies and 2 million industrial workers continue to operate, many without international restrictions.